 “We rely heavily on people in our community to report overdoses,” said Tim Bozman, Princess Anne Police Chief.
 “If they call 911 to provide aid to someone who overdosed, they will be protected and granted immunity.
 They are our eyes and ears and can help save a life.”

 Bozman added the Maryland Good Samaritan Law also protects a person from violation of a condition of pretrial release, probation or parole if the evidence of the violation was obtained as a result of a person seeking, providing or assisting with medical help to save someone from death from overdose.

 According to the Department of Health and Mental Hygiene, Maryland saw 1,468 deaths related to overdose from January to September in 2016 with fentanyl and heroin as the top driving causes.

 “Some users think they are buying heroin which is long known for its overdose risk, but are actually buying and using fentanyl, which is more potent and even deadlier,” added Lynch.

 Another priority in the fight against the opioid epidemic is the push to expand access to Naloxone, a life-saving drug that can reverse opioid-related overdoses.
 Now all Maryland-licensed pharmacists can dispense naloxone without a prescription to anyone trained and certified under the Department’s Overdose Response Program.

 “Even when a witness to an overdose administers naloxone, it is still critical to call 911 for emergency medical attention,” added Lynch.
 “Naloxone is active for between 30 to 90 minutes in the body so if it wears off before the opioid do, the person can fall back into an overdose state, risking their lives.”

 For more information call 443-523-1790.

-Funding provided by Maryland Behavioral Health Administration and SAMHSA.
+Funding provided by Maryland Department of Health (MDH) and SAMHSA.